 - Candle wick (4-6″ depending on the size of your jar)

+- Melt.
 Break the candle melts into small pieces and place in a microwave safe bowl.
-Then melt the candle melts in a microwave for 3-5 minutes, or until melted.
+Then melt in the microwave for 3-5 minutes, or until fully melted.
 Remove the bowl using hot pads and then stir.
 Next, pour the liquid into the jar.

 You could use all sorts of different scents, jars, mugs or glass bowls.
 The possibilities are endless!